-Given the number of patrons, the extended hours and the allocated area the Kiosk presents more in line with a café - which would be a new and separate use proposed.
-The size of the kiosk, including its indoor and outdoor areas well exceeds 55sqm.
+Given the number of patrons, the extended hours and the allocated area the Kiosk presents more in line with a café or restaurant - which would be a new and separate use proposed.
+The size of the kiosk, including its indoor and outdoor seating areas (including the area arbitrarily set aside as "paddle / boating / destination customers) well exceeds 55sqm.
 This is contrary to clause 5.4(6) of the MLEP.
 Despite the current owners best intentions, these design elements raise community concerns as to whether it could eventually be used as a function venue for sports nights and twilight sailing.